 Full-length portrait of Queen Mary II (1662-1694) in ceremonial dress, seated near a draped table on a terrace, a crown at her side.
-Presented in a period Sunderland frame of finely carved wood, decorated with cornucopias and acanthus leaves, surmounted by a cartouche.
-This portrait is one of the official portraits by Kneller of King William III and Queen Mary II, now preserved at Windsor Castle (see O. Millar, The Tudor, Stuart and Early Georgian Pictures in the Collection of Her Majesty The Queen, London, 1963, pp. 142-144, nos.
+Presented in a finely carved period Sunderland wood frame decorated with cornucopias and acanthus leaves, surmounted by a cartouche.
+This portrait is one of Kneller's official portraits of King William III and Queen Mary II, now in Windsor Castle (see O. Millar, The Tudor, Stuart and Early Georgian Pictures in the Collection of Her Majesty The Queen, London, 1963, pp. 142-144, nos.
 335 and 338, II, pl.
 335 and 338).
 King William III and Queen Mary are recorded as having been received by Kneller at Kensington Palace on 17 and 20 March 1690.
-Kneller's full-length portraits of the King and Queen, which may be those mentioned in an
+Kneller's full-length portraits of the King and Queen, which may be those mentioned in an order of 16